Ghostshadowplays/GhostTune-Converter/README.md

-# GhostTune Converter
- GhostTune Converter is a simple tool to extract audio from videos.
-Easily convert YouTube or local videos into high-quality audio files across popular formats.
-Enjoy a streamlined interface and flexible format options for creating your favorite tracks on the go!
+GhostTune Converter is a user-friendly application designed for seamless audio extraction from videos.
+Whether you're looking to convert YouTube videos into high-quality audio files or transform your local video collections into your favorite audio formats, GhostTune Converter makes it easy and efficient.
+With support for various audio formats and a sleek, intuitive interface, you'll be able to enjoy your music on the go.
+Empower your listening experience with GhostTune Converter—where your videos become your soundtrack!